teja-1403/teja-1403/README.md

 ---
 <img align="right" src="https://user-images.githubusercontent.com/507615/90595977-95e70e80-e220-11ea-864a-6a61adaff212.png" width="350">

-### Some more Information about me :
+### Some more Information about me:
 🛠 I’m currently working with Python and Java 💻

 👨🏻‍💻 I’m currently learning  Machine learning, Deep Learning and much interested in Data science. 🤙

-🎈 My Hobbies :-
+🎈 My Hobbies:
               ◾ Interest in Sports 🏀🎮♟
               ◾ Fitness Enthusiast 💪🏻
               ◾ Nature Lover 🌴
               ◾ Reading books and journaling 📚😃

-📫 Reach me at : tejathelegend@gmail.com  For any kind of assistance.
+📫 Reach me at: tejathelegend@gmail.com  For any kind of assistance.
 I'm always ready to help ☺✌

 ❎ In case you find issues in any of my Repositories, you can Hit Me Up [here](https://github.com/teja-1403/teja-1403/issues)! 👈